 The fuel economy of the 2020 Toyota Sienna equals the performance of its V-6 rivals, however, its fuel efficiency dips when equipped with all-wheel drive.

-The 2020 Toyota Sienna delivers reasonable fuel economy for a minivan, scoring 4 out of 10 points on our scale.
-(Read more about how we rate cars.)
+The 2020 Toyota Sienna delivers reasonable fuel economy for a minivan and scores 4 out of 10 points.

 With all-wheel drive, which is available on all trim levels except the base Sienna L model, EPA ratings dip to 18/24/20 mpg.
 All versions are rated to run on regular unleaded.